Time Takes Time: Release

 Time Takes Time was released in the US on 22 May, and in the UK on 29 June, by Private Music.
 Starr commented that he had not 'been this happy with an album since Ringo in 1973.
 It's time I stretched.'
 However, the album failed to chart.
 While a planned single release on 3 July in the US of "Don't Go Where the Road Don't Go", backed with "Everyone Wins", was shelved, a CD edition of the single managed to get released in Germany on 21 September.
 The 7" vinyl edition of the single was also released in Germany and had "Don't Know a Thing About Love" as the B-side, released on the same day.
 Starr again appeared on Arsenio on 21 October, being interviewed and then performing "Don't Go Where the Road Don't Go" and "Act Naturally".
 Times Takes Time was released on vinyl only in Mexico, Brazil, Spain and Germany.
 Despite an All-Starr tour in 1992 to promote the album, Time Takes Time would be Starr's only release with Private Music before he was dropped from their roster.

 Reception

-Well-received upon release, many critics considered Time Takes Time Starr's best album since 1973's Ringo.
-Rolling Stone magazine wrote, "The drummer's most consistent, wide-awake album since Ringo, from 1973".
-The release was met with some indifference by the public, and thus failed to chart.
+The album received mixed reviews upon release, although one critic considered Time Takes Time to be Starr's best album since 1973's Ringo: Rolling Stone magazine wrote, "The drummer's most consistent, wide-awake album since Ringo, from 1973".

+The release failed to chart in either the UK or USA.
 Lead single "Weight of the World" managed to reach No. 74 in the UK charts.